A duality of locally compact groups which does not involve the Haar measure: Definitions and notations

 \section{Definitions and notations}

-\bnots We require that a von Neumann algebra is unital, but we allow it to be zero, i.e. the unit may equal zero.
+\bnots In general, we allow a von Neumann algebra to be zero, i.e. its unit may equal zero.
 For a pair of von Neumann algebras $M,N$, we denote by $M\bar\otimes N$ their von Neumann tensor product.
-By $X\widehat\otimes_{\rm op}Y$ we denote the projective operator space tensor product of operator spaces $X,Y$ (more details on operator spaces can be found in \cite{effros}).
-And finally, $X\otimes Y$ denotes the algebraic tensor product of two linear spaces $X,Y$.
-If $H$ is a Hilbert space, then $B(H)$ is the space of bounded linear operators on $H$. \enots
+If $A$, $B$ are \cst-algebras, then $A\bar\otimes B$ denotes their spatial (minimal) tensor product.
+There should be no reason to confuse this case with the von Neumann algebras case.
+The dual of a Banach space $X$ is denoted by $X^*$.
+By $X\widehat\otimes_{\rm op}Y$, $X\ohaag Y$ we denote the (completed) projective operator space tensor product and the Haagerup tensor product of operator spaces $X,Y$ (more details on operator spaces can be found in \cite{effros}).
+If $H$, $K$ are Hilbert spaces, then $H\otimes K$ is their Hilbert space tensor product, $B(H)$ is the space of bounded linear operators on $H$, and $N(H)$ is the space of trace class (nuclear) operators.
+Unless otherwise stated, $G$ will denote a locally compact group. \enots